 By George Munene

-A computer operations supervisor by profession, Peter Musakali has cut a niche for himself within the agriculture space in helping farmers source for and acquire European second-hand tractors and agricultural equipment which are less than half the cost of newly bought tractors.
+A computer operations supervisor by profession, Peter Musakali has cut a niche within the agriculture space in helping farmers source for and acquire European second-hand tractors and agricultural equipment which are less than half the cost of newly bought tractors.

 “A new tractor bought from a dealer in Kenya costs about Sh3.5M; this puts mechanised farming out of the reach of most of our farmers.
 An imported second-hand tractor costs between Sh 1.1 and 1.3M, making it preeminently more affordable to farmers,” he illuminated.

-According to the Malabo Montpellier Panel in a report titled Mechanised – Transforming Africa’s Agriculture Value Chains, despite accounting for 60 per cent of the world total unused arable land and the most favourable climate for farming, Africa is the region with the least mechanised agricultural system in the world… African farmers having ten times fewer mechanised tools per farm area than farmers in other developing regions.
+According to the Malabo Montpellier Panel in a report titled Mechanised – Transforming Africa’s Agriculture Value Chains, despite accounting for 60 per cent of the world’s total unused arable land and the most favourable climate for farming, Africa is the region with the least mechanised agricultural system in the world… African farmers have ten times fewer mechanised tools per farm area than farmers in other developing regions.
 Affordability was cited as the main reason for this shortfall.

 Having been in what he describes as his side hustle since 2007, he helps 6-10 farmers acquire their exact pick of Ex-UK tractors every month.